sajid1495/sajid1495/README.md

 <div align="center">

-I’m currently learning **Advance Topics of CP**
+I’m currently learning **Advanced Topics of DSA**

-I've always been a person who if something fascinates me then I'd find out how to do it, so programming has been a perfect fit for me.
+I've always been a person who, if something fascinates me, then I'd find out how to do it, so programming has been a perfect fit for me.
 That's why I love programming in all aspects.
 Also, I love reading books and listening to music.

 </div>